Nonreciprocal Synchronization of Active Quantum Spins: Finite-size system

-In \cref{fig:spectra}(a), we show the spectrum $\abs{P_{AA}(\omega)}$ of species $A$ as a function of the nonreciprocal coupling $V_-$ for $\delta = 0$.
+In \cref{fig:spectra}(a), we show the spectrum $P_{A}(\omega)$ of species $A$ as a function of the nonreciprocal coupling $V_-$ for $\delta = 0$.
 The synchronized phase exhibits a single peak at zero frequency, while the traveling-wave phase is indicated by peaks in the spectrum at nonzero frequencies.
-At the critical value of $V_-$ that separates the two phases, we find an exceptional point, at which the two eigenvectors of the matrix $M$ become collinear.
+At the critical value of $V_-$ that separates the two phases, we find an exceptional point at which the two eigenvectors of the matrix $M$ become collinear.
 The exceptional point marks the crossing of a nonreciprocal phase transition~\cite{Fruchart_2021}.
-The presence of two peaks signals the two traveling-wave states with opposite chirality that spontaneously break \PTsymm.
-Moreover, the absolute value of the spectrum is symmetric for $\omega \rightarrow - \omega$.
-This is a consequence of \PTsymm ($\mathcal{L} = \mathcal{L}^*$), which implies that the two-time correlations are real-valued (see \cref{app:twotime} for details).
-An exceptional point also occurs when explicitly breaking \PTsymm by $\delta$, see \cref{fig:spectra}(b), where we set $V_- = 0$.
+The presence of two peaks signals the two traveling-wave states with opposite chirality.

+The spectrum in \cref{fig:spectra}(a) is symmetric under $\omega \rightarrow - \omega$.
+This is a consequence of \PTsymm ($\mathcal{L} = \mathcal{L}^*$).
+To see this, we consider the following expression of the two-time correlations in the long-time limit, which depends on the steady-state density matrix $\rho_\mathrm{ss}$~\cite{Breuer},

+When the Liouvillian is $\mathcal{PT}$ symmetric, the unique steady state is real valued, as we have shown in the previous section.
+Therefore, the two-time correlations are also real valued and

+Thus, the \PTsymm enforces that the two traveling-wave states with opposite chirality occur with equal weight in the spectral density.

+Another exceptional point occurs when explicitly breaking \PTsymm by $\delta$, see \cref{fig:spectra}(b), where we set $V_- = 0$.
 For large detuning, the spectrum indicates an unsynchronized state in which $A$ oscillates at $+\delta/2$, while $B$ oscillates at $-\delta/2$ (not shown).
 At the transition between synchronized and unsynchronized state, $M$ exhibits an exceptional point.
-In this case, however, the spectrum is not symmetric under $\omega \rightarrow -\omega$, and the transition stems from breaking \PTsymm explicitly instead of spontaneously.
+In this case, however, the spectrum is not symmetric under $\omega \rightarrow -\omega$, and the transition stems from breaking \PTsymm explicitly.

 Finally, the dynamics of the modulated traveling-wave state are also observable in the spectrum of a finite-size system, see \cref{fig:modphasespectrum}(a).
 Between the synchronized phase and the traveling-wave phase, a comb of frequencies opens up which signals a more intricate time-crystalline order.
 The higher harmonics in the spectrum are consistent with the nonlinear evolution of the phases in the thermodynamic limit, see \cref{fig:fig1}(g).
 The comb only becomes visible for $N \gtrsim 600$ spins as shown in \cref{fig:modphasespectrum}(b).
 With increasing $N$ the comb structure becomes more pronounced.